Serial Communication

 6. L6: ml5.js Serial

-In this lesson series, we will learn about computer-to-Arduino interaction.
-More specifically, serial communication, web serial, and using p5js to communicate with Arduino.
+In this lesson series, we will learn about Arduino-to-Computer interaction.
+More specifically, serial communication, web serial, and using p5.js to communicate bidirectionally with Arduino.
+By the end of this module, you’ll be able to build full end-to-end interactive systems that combine the power of web-based toolsβ€”including machine learningβ€”with the physical interactivity of Arduino. πŸ”Œ

 L1: Intro to Serial